armen-gevorgyan/online-shop-services/documentation/user/Properties.md

 ## Description
 The user of the online shop services should have at least the following list of properties

-- 🬀 Name
+- ✔️ Name
-    - 🬀 Mandatory
+    - ✔️ The mandatory property set/get methods are provided.
 - 🬀 Password
     - 🬀 Mandatory
 - 🬀 Activity